Czech former president Vaclav Klaus reportedly secretly sent a loan to Soviet Union after revolution

-The Czech post-revolutionary Finance Minister (and later Czech President) Vaclav Klaus allegedly fulfilled a loan contract concluded by the head of the Czech Communist Government, Ladislav Adamec, with the Soviet Union just before the Velvet Revolution that brought the Communist reignto an end, and sent around $1.3bn to the Russians (one third of the total Russian debt to Czechia), daily Hospodarske Noviny (HN) and Aktualne.cz reported.
+The Czech post-revolutionary finance minister (and later Czech president) Vaclav Klaus allegedly fulfilled a loan contract concluded by the head of the Czech communist government, Ladislav Adamec, with the Soviet Union just before the Velvet Revolution that brought the Communist reign to an end, and sent around $1.3bn to the Russians (one third of the total Russian debt to Czechia), daily Hospodarske Noviny (HN) and Aktualne.cz reported.

 The uncovered documents confirmed that Czechoslovakia did really send the money to the Soviet Union and that the Russians acknowledged the debt.
-However, the loan was quietly shifted to a package of so-called Russian debt from the 1990s about which the politicians claimed were old receivables from pre-1989.
+However, the loan was quietly shifted to a package of so-called Russian debt from the 1990s which politicians claimed were old receivables from pre-1989.

 Back then CSOB was part of the Czech central bank and was in charge of financing foreign trade under the direct supervision of the state and loans in foreign currencies.

 Klaus himself has denied these allegations.
 "I repeat it again that I know nothing about a contract of November 10, 1989. … It's been 32 years.
-It happened during [the] Communist era, it was certainly a treaty that was not publicly discussed," he said, adding that this was a pre-arranged attack on his person, possibly with the aim of blocking his return to politics.
+It happened during [the] communist era, it was certainly a treaty that was not publicly discussed," he said, claiming the reports are a pre-arranged attack on him, possibly with the aim of blocking his return to politics.

-However, based on the parliamentary archives, Klaus had difficulty defending the state budget for 1990 before the MPs, according to which the money did leave for the Soviet Union.
+However, based on the parliamentary archives, Klaus had difficulty defending the state budget for 1990 before MPs, according to which the money did leave for the Soviet Union.
 Klaus used a number of economic terms and assured the MPs that everything was fine and it was just a paper reflection in the budget of the commitments from Adamec's government.

-According to the daily, an agreement was proposed in April 1989 by an official of the Ministry of Finance, Zdenek Rachac, who until November 6, 1989 was on the list of the Czech Secret Police (StB) as a collaborator with the code name Riga.
+According to HN, an agreement was proposed in April 1989 by an official of the Ministry of Finance, Zdenek Rachac, who until November 6, 1989 was on the list of the Czech Secret Police (StB) as a collaborator with the code name Riga.
 Rachac later took a job at the finance ministry, in which he remained after Klaus joined the office as his adviser.

 "I don't know the name Zdenek Rachac, he was probably one of several hundred employees of the finance ministry, but he was by no means my advisor.
 I have never consulted with him, I do not know anything about him,” Klaus denied.